enzo-project/enzo-e/doc/source/devel/param.rst

 .. todo::

-   Consider extending the analogy between a parameter-path and a file path.
+   We could consider extending the analogy between a parameter-path and a file path.
-   For example, one could imagine interpretting a path that begins with a ``:`` as an absolute parameter-path and all other strings as relative parameter-paths.
+   For example, one could imagine interpreting a path that begins with a ``:`` as an absolute parameter-path and all other strings as relative parameter-paths.

    This would probably streamline the documentation to some degree.